From the World Heritage inscription:

 The archaeological park a Paphos is the ruins of an entire city which was once an extremely important port in the Mediterranean.
-Today is has some of the best-preserved floor murals dating back to the Roman era.
+Today has some of the best-preserved floor murals dating back to the Roman era.

 The archaeology park is located near the coast and requires driving through the entire city to reach it.

-Entrance is €4.50, which is very reasonable for the size of the attraction.
+The entrance fee is €4.50, which is very reasonable for the size of the attraction.
 Expect to spend about 2 hours there and you should probably bring water and a hat as almost everything is out in the open and Cyprus can be quite hot and sunny.

 In addition to the archaeology park, there are also several other attractions which are part of the world heritage site which you can visit if you have time.